TobikoData/sqlmesh/docs/concepts/plans.md

 ```bash
 sqlmesh plan [environment name] --forward-only
 ```

+**Note:** The `--forward-only` flag is not required when applying changes to models that have been explicitly configured as [forward-only](models/overview.md#forward_only).
+Use it only if you need to provide a time range for the preview window or the [effective date](#effective-date).

 ### Effective date
 Changes that are part of the forward-only plan can also be applied retroactively to the production environment by specifying the effective date: